sigstore/sigstore-python/README.md

 ## Licensing

-`pip-audit` is licensed under the Apache 2.0 License.
+`sigstore` is licensed under the Apache 2.0 License.

 ## Contributing